Are you funded by any of these six charities or by the UKRI funding organisations?

 Do you have any questions about funder compliance?

 Do you require more information about Creative Commons licenses?

 Does the publisher's embargo differ to your funder's embargo?

 Understanding your responsibilities as a grant holder is crucial.
 If funder compliance is not met any future grant applications could be affected.
 We can help you with this.
 Email: Discovery@dundee.ac.uk

 We manage a small institutional fund which can be used to fund research published in fully open access journals.

-If you are the corresponding author and affiliated to the University of Dundee you can publish via the gold route of open access using the Springer Compact deal.
+If you are the corresponding author and affiliated to the University of Dundee you can publish via the gold route of open access using the UK Read and Publish (Springer Compact) deal.
 This is a national agreement with Springer, negotiated through JISC, for participating universities.
 It allows authors at the University of Dundee to publish via the gold route of open access for free in specifically selected journals as part of our subscription package to Springer's journals.
-Check the list of Open Choice eligible subscription journals here which you could publish in for free.
+Check the list of eligible subscription journals, via the Hybrid Journal List, which you could publish in for free.

 SHERPA Services help authors and institutions by providing a suite of tools designed to inform about open access publication and funder compliance.